Bill Smyth (American football)

-William Krantz Smyth (April 8, 1922 – November 6, 1966) was an American football player and coach.
+William Krantz Smyth (April 8, 1922 – November 6, 1966) was an American professional football player and coach.
 He played college football for Notre Dame (1940–1941), Cincinnati (1942), and Penn State, and had his college career interrupted by service in the United States Marine Corps during World War II.
 He played for the Los Angeles Rams from 1947 to 1950 and was an assistant coach for the Ottawa Rough Riders from 1956 to 1966.

 Early years

 Smyth was born in 1922 in Batavia, Ohio.
 He attended Roger Bacon High School in St. Bernard, Ohio, a village located within Cincinnati.
 At Roger Bacon, he won varsity letters in football, basketball, track, and baseball.

 College and military service

 In September 1940, he enrolled at Notre Dame University.
 At Notre Dame, he played for the freshman football team in 1940 and for the varsity as a reserve end in 1941.
 In 1942, he transferred to the University of Cincinnati and played for the 1942 Cincinnati Bearcats football team while they compiled a record of 8 wins and 2 losses.

 In 1943, Smyth enlisted in the U.S. Marine Corps and was assigned to the V-12 Navy College Training Program at Pennsylvania State University.
 He played for the 1943 Penn State Nittany Lions football team.
 Smyth later served in the Pacific Theatre of World War II and participated in the first day landings in the Battle of Iwo Jima.
 In the fall of 1945, he played for the Marines All-Star football team.
 He returned to Cincinnati after the war and played for the 1946 Cincinnati Bearcats football team that compiled a 9–2 record.